influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/introduction/getting-started.md

 The difference is that, with InfluxDB, you can have millions of measurements, you don't have to define schemas up-front, and null values aren't stored.

-Points are written to InfluxDB using the Line Protocol, which follows the following format:
+Points are written to InfluxDB using the InfluxDB line protocol, which follows the following format:

 ```
 <measurement>[,<tag-key>=<tag-value>...] <field-key>=<field-value>[,<field2-key>=<field2-value>...] [unix-nano-timestamp]